 The heavy stuff doesn’t work.
 It just makes the employees shut down, get fearful and defensive and be less productive.
 It triggers the amygdala, the reptilian part of the brain responsible for survival because the employee feels so threatened.
 The prefrontal cortex, the executive problem-solving part of the brain, then doesn’t have a chance to function.

 And it’s not about ‘fixing’ the employee.
-It’s your responsibility as the business owner to set up the culture and internal systems that makes accountability rampant in your company.
+It’s your responsibility as the business owner to set up the culture and internal systems and check their options that makes accountability rampant in your company.

 Here’s a better strategy.